clj-kondo/clj-kondo.lsp/vscode-extension/README.md

 After installation, the linter will run after opening and changing Clojure related files.

+The code for this extension is hosted [here](https://github.com/borkdude/clj-kondo.lsp).
-For more information about clj-kondo, go [here](https://github.com/borkdude/clj-kondo).
+For more information about clj-kondo itself, go [here](https://github.com/borkdude/clj-kondo).

 ## License